 The first day when we were on Boston Bay beach I met a guy called Ocean.
 Ocean is not his real name but Oschane, but since it was too hard for me to memorize it he told me to call him Ocean.
-Ant that suits him perfectly since he has been living his whole life at Boston Bay, on the beach by the Caribbean Sea.
+And that suits him perfectly since he has been living his whole life at Boston Bay, on the beach by the Caribbean Sea.
 Not bad.

-We met and started chatting because me and M wanted to go for a walk further away on the beach, to a place where you can climb up a bit and see the wide open ocean in front of you.
+We met and started chatting because me and M wanted to go for a walk further away on the beach, to a place where you can climb high up and see the wide open ocean in front of you.
 We wanted to take pictures from there so we brought our cameras.
 However, the way to go there was too rocky and slippery so O and one of his friends suggested they walk there with our cameras and we can swim to the shore, what we did.
 Up there, the view was stunning and we could swim in springs of crystal-clear water.
 Then of course O came up with the idea that we could jump from the cliff.
 It was not even that high, maybe 4 or 5 meters but the water was so clear that you could see all the rocks that are in the bottom.
 Even if O swore thousand times that the water is deep enough for jumping and that it just looks like the rocks are very close, I was seriously worried that I would hit something.
 But like always, once I had made my mind I had to go through with it and jump.
 So O showed the example and then finally I jumped as well, M following right after.
 And it was so much fun that I didn’t want to stop at all.

 After a while we swam back to the beach and got some lunch (Jerk chicken!) and then spent the afternoon with the guys.
 They took us to a “secret” part of the beach where people don’t usually go.
 Going there we had to climb up the hill and up there is where O lives, with many of his relatives.
 It is a very simple house but he was seemed happy and proud about it.
 The house is surrounded by a garden where almost anything grows.
 I don’t remember anymore which one was which but I wrote down that I saw ackee, banana, grape, breadfruit, pear, pineapple and mango treas.
 I wish I had a garden like that.